 Gluten-Free Shortbread Cookies

-I have found that when the ingredients are simple, converting recipes to gluten-free is easy.
-You can substitute the all-purpose flour for your favorite 1-to-1 Gluten Free All-Purpose Flour, rice flour or try Almond Flour.
-I prefer personally using Almond flour in gluten-free shortbread cookies or a half and half mixture.
+I have found that converting recipes to gluten-free is easy with simple ingredients.
+You can substitute the all-purpose flour for your favorite 1-to-1 Gluten Free All-Purpose Flour, rice flour or Almond Flour.
+I prefer using a 50/50 mix of GF AP Flour and Almond flour in gluten-free shortbread cookies.

 How to make Rolled Cookie Cutter Shortbread cookies

 Transfer to parchment lined cookie sheet with a few inches between each cookie for a crisper cookie.
-Bake at 325 for 10-12 minutes, do not let them brown, golden is what you are after.
+Bake at 325° F (165° C) for 10-12 minutes, do not let them brown, golden is what you are after.
 Read on for how to dip them in chocolate.

 How to make chocolate-dipped shortbread cookies